Asian Film Festival Committee

 All films could submitted via FilmFreeway, Vimeo link, or Dropbox entered on the submission application, or mailed to us on a single physical disc (DVD).
 We cannot accept links via e-mail, and we are unable to accept digital download or streaming links other than Vimeo at this time.

-In addition to Physical discs may be submitted to AFF in format: MP4 or MOV.
+In addition to Physical discs may be submitted to Asian Film Festival Los Angeles in format: mp4 or mov.
 Please refrain from submitting multiple films on a single disc.
 If you do so, we will view your film on the disc.
 You could include menus, trailers, production stills, photos and trailers on your disc.

 If my film includes non-English dialogue, do you require English subtitles?

 All films that contain significant non-English dialogue MUST include on-screen English subtitles at the time of submission.
 A translated list of dialogue on paper will not suffice.
 If your film is mostly in English and you wish to intentionally leave out subtitles for any non-English dialogue included in the film as an artistic choice, you do not need to provide subtitles for those particular sections.
 If submitting a physical disc or via a Vimeo link , we would prefer that all subtitles are hard coded to your video file as opposed to including discreet subtitles that need to be turned on in order to be viewed.

 If you choose to submit a physical disc to us instead of a secure online screener or via a Vimeo link, it should be mailed to us at the address below.
 Please be sure to write a UPS or FedEx tracking number on the front label of your envelope.
 This will help ensure that your submission is processed as quickly as possible.

 Pasadena, CA 91101